* Dollar index recovers from five-week low

 * Chinese central bank injects cash for first time since

-NEW YORK, July 30 Stock indexes surrendered most
+NEW YORK, July 30 Stocks gained slightly in

-gains on world markets on Tuesday as investors positioned ahead
+volatile trade on Tuesday as investors positioned ahead of this

-of this week's meetings of the U.S., British and euro zone
+week's meetings of the U.S., British and euro zone central

-central banks, while the dollar climbed from its recent
+banks, while the dollar climbed from its recent five-week low.

 A pick-up in euro zone consumer and business confidence gave

-stock markets an initial boost as they await policy clues from
+stock markets an initial boost ahead of policy clues from the

-the Federal Reserve, European Central Bank and Bank of England,
+Federal Reserve, European Central Bank and Bank of England, and

 maintain gains and indexes turned flat or negative.
 Verizon and